We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 Credit cards are typically easier to qualify for than loans, especially when you go after secured accounts.
 Most businesses need revolving credit accounts to generate working capital and smooth out their cash flow anyway, so it’s a win-win.

 If you’re looking for a second corporate credit card to pursue, we recommend Tillfull’s.
-Like Divvy’s account, you’ll have to transfer cash over to the card before using it, but you won’t have to undergo a credit check or sign a personal guarantee to qualify.
+You’ll have to transfer cash over to the card before using it, but you won’t have to undergo a credit check or sign a personal guarantee to qualify.

 In fact, all you need to be eligible for the account is to: